Can Vitamin D Deficiency Cause Hair Loss?

 It is also famous as the nutrient our body can absorb simply through exposure to sun.

-A deficiency in this essential vitamin can have many negative consequences, and has even been linked to hair loss directly and indirectly.
+So a deficiency in this essential vitamin can have many negative consequences, and has even been linked to hair loss directly and indirectly.

 If you have a vitamin D deficiency then that can lead to conditions that cause hair loss as a secondary symptom, and there is evidence to suggest that vitamin D is directly involved in supporting the process of hair growth and hair follicle health.